Land Use (Gardens Protection Etc) Bill

 Government Spending

 The bill doesn't directly specify government spending.
-The impact on government spending is likely to be indirect and could potentially include increased administrative costs for planning authorities, depending on the level of increased scrutiny of planning applications.
+The impact on government spending is likely to be indirect, potentially including increased administrative costs for planning authorities to assess the impact of developments on green spaces, but no figures are provided.

 Groups Affected